wilsonmar/AWSSecurityAutomationFramework/README.md

 * Use at your own risk.

 * The Honey VPC Network is wide open to the Internet but blocks traffic within the VPC.
-Do not deploy this and open rules in that network that expose your other networks within your account.
+Do not deploy this and open rules in that network that expose your other networks within your account. a
 ### How do I get set up? ###

 * Create an AWS account: https://aws.amazon.com/getting-started/

-* Set up an account and obtain your access key id and secret access key: http://docs.aws.amazon.com/cli/latest/userguide/installing.html
+* Install and configure the AWS CLI with your access key ID, secret key ID and region: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 * You may or may not want to generate an AWS SSH Key (not required) to log into your instances: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html